libesmtp/libESMTP/docs/certificates.md

 libESMTP may be configured to follow the legacy convention at compile time.
-Note that other than the location of `$CONFIG` the legacy and XDG conventions differ only in the filenames for host-specific client certificates.
-APIs or their semantics are identical for both legacy and XDG layouts.
+Note that other than the location of `$CONFIG` the legacy and XDG conventions differ in the filenames for host-specific client certificates.
+APIs and their semantics are identical for both legacy and XDG layouts.

 ## OpenSSL Default Paths